mimran0303/Character-Based-Media-Recommendation/README.md

-# Character-Based-Show-Movie-Recommendation-System
+# Character Recommendation System
-Based on the characters you like, you will be recommended shows and movies!
+Based on the characters you like, you will be recommended other characters and the movies they're in!